RonenNess/ExpiredStorage/README.md

 ### Extended API

-ExpiredStorage comes with some extra functions:
+ExpiredStorage comes with some extra functions to get data:

 ```js
 // get object time to live (in seconds). this will not remove the item, even if expired: